-- (c) Survivability: Imported flowers of the GMHP have no greater ability to survive than flowers from any other carnation variety, including the recipient. - (d) Other differences: The primary difference between IFD-26407-2 and the recipient plant is in the colour of the flowers, because of the production of delphinidin in the GMHP.
-The transgenic line IFD-26407-2 has on average a thinner stem at the 5th node, a shorter leaf at the 3rd node, longer styles, less viable anthers, more filaments and shorter filaments.
-These differences in characteristics could not lead to a survival advantage over the parent.
+- (c) Survivability: Imported flowers of the GMHP have no greater ability to survive than flowers from any other carnation variety, including the recipient. - (d) Other differences: The primary difference between IFD-25958-3 and the recipient plant is in the colour of the flowers, because of the production of delphinidin in the GMHP.
+The transgenic line IFD-25958-3 produces flowers with more petals than the parental line it is derived from and a thicker stem at the 5th node.
+IFD-25958-3 also shows increased filaments which are significantly shorter than the parental line.